NidhiShekhar/NidhiShekhar/README.md

 - Embedded and hardware : ESP32, ArduinoIDE
 - Design & UI : HTML, CSS, GIMP, Canva

+## About Me
+- 4th year Computer Science undergraduate at People's Education Society (PES) University, Bengaluru
+- Fun fact: I have a junior diploma in Bharatnatyam and a senior diploma in Kathak.
+I am also classically trained in Hindustani music :)

 ## Contact Me

 <p align="center">